lenis2000/homepage/_simulations/TASEP-like-systems/2017-12-15-PushTASEP-multilayer.md

 The dynamics on the first layer <script type="math/tex">\{x_i^{(1)}\}</script> is simply the PushTASEP (= long-range TASEP) studied, e.g., in [1].
-The space-inhomogeneous version described above is studied in [2].
+The space-inhomogeneous version of the PushTASEP is studied in [2].

 ### Sampling algorithm